BryceVerberne/CSC205/Tic-Tac-Toe/README.md

 ## Classes

-- `TicTacToe.java`: The main class that extends the Board abstract class and handles the game logic.
+- **TicTacToe**: `TicTacToe.java` is the main class that extends the Board abstract class and handles the game logic.
-- `Board.java`: An abstract class that defines the board structure and provides a method to print the board.
+- **Board**: `Board.java` is an abstract class that defines the board structure and provides a method to print the board.

 ## Usage